Florida Partnership Tax Return and Filing Requirements

 A state registration allows the maintenance of a public record of the partnership's existence.
 Since the state can certify the general partnership's standing, it makes it easier for the partners to obtain loans or engage in dealings that require substantiation of its business activities.

-How to Register your Partnership
+How to Register Your Partnership

 To do this, you must first visit Florida's Department of State to register a DBA (fictitious) business name.
 If you intend to operate the business using any name other than that of the partners, you must seek the state's permission.
 You can check the availability of the fictitious business name by visiting the website of the Department of State and using the link to the "Look up a Business Name" database.
 To file the application online, navigate to the section marked "Electronic Filing & Certification" and click on the tab marked "Fictitious Name Registration."

 You can also choose to file the application by mail.
 Click on the Forms tab on the website and download the "Application for Registration of a Fictitious Name” form.
-Fill it and send to the Department of State.
+Fill it out and send it to the Department of State.
 Make sure that you include the filing fee of $50.

 Complete the General Partnership Registration Form

 The next step requires you to complete and submit the general partnership registration form with Florida's SOC.
-Visit the state website, navigate to the section marked "General Partnership Forms."
+Visit the state website and navigate to the section marked "General Partnership Forms."
 You can download the registration form, complete and send it in by mail or use the online registration system.
 The form asks for the names and contact information of the partners as well as other relevant information about the business.
 You should also submit a filing fee of $50.
 Include an extra $8.75 if you want to receive an official certification of your partnership status or $52.50 for a certified true copy of the registration.

 All checks should be made out to the Florida Department of State.
 If you are filing online, the accepted credit cards are American Express, Discover, Mastercard, and Visa.
 The processing time for applications filed online is 2 - 3 business days, while it usually takes 3 - 5 business days for those filed by mail.

-Importance of Registering your Partnership
+Importance of Registering Your Partnership

 You should obtain both documents if you intend to submit job bids, apply for loans, or undertake any activity that requires the submission of official paperwork documenting the existence of your general partnership.